Rohan5manza/personal-portfolio/content/pages/blog/screenwriting.md

 ---
 type: PostLayout
 title: >-
-  On creativity: My writings on film watching, cinema direction and screenwriting, and fiction storywriting
+  On creativity: My hobby of film watching, cinema direction and screenwriting, and fiction storywriting
 date: '2024-10-16'
 excerpt: ''
 featuredImage: